Michelle-lele/project0/README.md

 Project 0 presents a simple website presenting a couple of CV template layouts that will be further expanded so users can choose a CV template add their information and download or share online their CV/s.

-index.html is a short landing page describing the product and its purpose and allowing to browse the existing CV templates.
+index.html is a short landing page describing the product and its purpose and allowing to browse the existing CV templates. template-leia, template-jbond & template-shrek are the CV templates
-TO DO template 1 description
-TO DO template 2 description
-TO DO template 3 description

-styles.css general styling for all pages templates.css styling for the CV templates
+styles.scss general styling for all pages templates.scss styling for the CV templates

-TO DO describe styles.scss

 # Project 0 Requirements

 Web Programming with Python and JavaScript

-Your website must contain at least [v] four different .html pages, and  [x] it should be possible to get from any page on your website to any other page by following one or more hyperlinks.
+Your website must contain at least [v] four different .html pages, and  [v] it should be possible to get from any page on your website to any other page by following one or more hyperlinks.

 Your website must include at least [v] one list (ordered or unordered), at least [v] one table, and at least [v] one image.